Galapagous/alx-system_engineering-devops/0x01-shell_permissions/README.md

 5. chmod u+x hello :Add execute permission to the owner of the file hello.
 6. chmod ug+x,o+r hello: add execute permission to owner and group owner while read permission to other userfor the file hello.
 7. chmod ugo+x hello: add executeable permission to wner, group owner and other user of the file hello.
+8. chmod 007 hello: set the file hello to, no permission, no permission all permission.